 Our online submission system guides you stepwise through the process of entering your article details and uploading your files.
 The system converts your article files to a single PDF file used in the peer-review process.
 Editable files (e.g., Word, LaTeX) are required to typeset your article for final publication.
 All correspondence, including notification of the Editor's decision and requests for revision, is sent by e-mail.

-Authors must submit names of 5 potential referees with relevant expertise, but not belonging their home institutions.
+Authors must submit the names of 5 potential referees with relevant expertise, but not belonging their home institutions, who are not the collaborators, friends, or relatives.
+The information should include name, position, institution, and e-mail address.
 Referees working in countries like the USA, Canada, Japan, Europe, Korea, China, India and Australia with expertise in the authors' work may be nominated.
-NEW SUBMISSIONS

 Submission to this journal proceeds totally online and you will be guided stepwise through the creation and uploading of your files.
 The system automatically converts your files to a single PDF file, which is used in the peer-review process.